 Don’t let a long introductory period allow you to be complacent with your repayments!
 Even if you believe you can comfortably repay your transfer balance within the introductory period, don’t delay payments.
 Create a repayment plan and stick to it.

 Now let’s look at the two main limitations of your options: Transfer Fees and Transfer Limits.

 A balance transfer fee is an amount charged by the provider of a new credit card to transfer your existing balance over.
 A transfer fee will be set as either a fixed amount, or a percentage of the transferred balance.
 You’ll want to assess fees by calculating the impact the relevant fee will have on your existing balance, and see whether a fixed amount or a percentage will be less costly.

 The other limitation will be your transfer limit, particularly in relation to your new credit limit.
 This may be expressed as a percentage of the approved credit amount on your new card.
 When transferring your existing balance, the credit card provider will need to ensure you don’t ‘max out’ your card, in which case you may be approved to transfer 95% of your new credit limit.

-Evaluate the new credit limit offered by each provider, and compare the transfer limit to ensure you can transfer the full amount if required.
+Evaluate the new credit limit offered by each provider, and the transfer limit to ensure you can transfer the full amount if required.
 The table below illustrates how this works.

-Compare Card Limits
+Balance Transfer Card Limits